uofu-emb/rtos/labs/03.threads/README.md

 1. Write a unit test for the thread code.
 Remember to separate functionality from execution context concerns, timing, and looping.
 1. You'll need to make some modifications to the code.
 Hints:
     1. You don't need to test execution in a thread, but you should test the behavior of the lock and the side effect.
-    1. k_semaphore_take includes a timeout on waiting for the semaphore.
+    1. xSemaphoreTake includes a timeout on waiting for the semaphore.
-    1. k_semaphore_take returns a status code, don't forget to check it.
+    1. xSemaphoreTake returns a status code, don't forget to check it.
 1. Don't forget to commit as you go.

 # Deadlock.